bicycle-codes/image-cropper/README.md

 ## fork

-This is a fork of [AllanBishop/ImageCropper](https://github.com/AllanBishop/ImageCropper).
+This is a fork of [AllanBishop/ImageCropper](https://github.com/AllanBishop/ImageCropper), just packaging and exporting ergonomically for `npm` consumption.

 Thanks Allan Bishop for working in the world of open source.